Chia-Network/chia-docs/docs/primitives/standard-transactions.md

 (=)
 ```

-## Design Decisions
+## Synthetic Key

+The code for calculating the synthetic public key can be found in the [chia-blockchain repository](https://github.com/Chia-Network/chia-blockchain/blob/67b45c92eaab014c9c77a83b42e14e5f5fa6e28b/chia/wallet/puzzles/p2_delegated_puzzle_or_hidden_puzzle.py#L88).

 The synthetic public key is calculated using a child of the root key.
 It contains a hidden puzzle which can be executed instead of revealing the original public key when spending the standard transaction.
 This is extra functionality that can be used for other wallets.

+## Hidden Puzzle

-Because you don't need to reveal the hidden puzzle ine very spend, it allows you to keep a secret until you want to spend it, even if you use the address to spend other coins normally.
+Because you don't need to reveal the hidden puzzle in every spend, it allows you to keep a secret until you want to spend it, even if you use the address to spend other coins normally.
 It can act as a sort of backup plan or alternative way to spend it.

 The default hidden puzzle simply fails when executed, preventing anything other than a typical transaction from being done with coins locked using it.

+In other words, we don't currently use this in the official wallet, but it may be used for additional functionality in the future.

 ## Addresses